Kinzali/Event-data-tracking/README.md

 # Event Data Project

-_project description_
+The goal of this project is that we can answer simple questions, such as “Has this user tried this feature already?” and “Has this new user logged in yet?

 # Outline for project and core tasks for learning and implementation

 ## 1. Write a tracking plan for core events of the product

-Create a tracking plan for the core events we want to track from our users interacting with our product and product websites.
+Create a tracking plan for the core events we want to track from users interacting with the product and product websites.

 We have selected the basic tracking plan template provided by Segment as our tracking plan template.
 We could add the following columns to the tracking plan: **Name**, **Description**, **Properties**, **Property values**, **Data Type**, **Conversion**, **Location**, **Status**, **Code**.